 VOCs are emitted from many sources including fuels, numerous industrial operations and household products such as cleaning agents, cosmetics, aerosols and paints.
 They can accelerate the rate nitrogen oxides (from combustion processes) react with sunlight to create low level ozone and photochemical smog.

 Even though less than 3% of all man-made VOCs in Europe (and less than 1% in the UK) come from decorative paint, we have long implemented a voluntary industry agreement for carrying out VOC reductions in products and for displaying VOC content information on product labels.
 This is to encourage customers to choose products with lower VOC content, but extensive R&D work since the mid-1980s means the products we supply are still meeting end user needs.
 For example, our Diamond Range of water-based products offers highly durable, long lasting protection – a real alternative to solvent-based finishes.

 The paint industry has agreed to use standard terminology, text and categories for all products.
-New labelling began to appear in April 1998 on ICI Paints' main product lines and is now used across the full product range, both Trade and Retail.
+New labelling began to appear in April 1998 on AkzoNobel' main product lines and is now used across the full product range, both Trade and Retail.

-…and also a globe label (shown right) as initiated by B&Q - this is a voluntary label which ICI Paints uses on all products.
+…and also a globe label (shown left) as initiated by B&Q - this is a voluntary label which AkzoNobel uses on all products.

 For further information visit the British Coatings Federation website.

 If you are registered on www.icipaints.co.uk, you can already log-in using the same information to access this sites, and so you do not need to register again.

 By joining us, your email address and password will enable you to log in to any ICI Paints AkzoNobel Trade website.
 That means only one password to remember for all our sites.